 If you are a confident DIYer, you could feasibly install the electric heating sheets or cables yourself - but you'll need a qualified electrician to connect your system to your electric mains supply and fit a sensor that connects to the thermostat.
 The sensor allows you to control the temperature and pre-set the system to turn on or off.

 Find an underfloor heating installer in your area using Which?
 Trusted Traders.

 Prices for roll-out underfloor heating mats start from around £180 for a kit with 10 square metres.
 You'll also need to factor in the cost of insulation board, screed and heating controls, as well as an electrician's call out and labour charges.

 We've researched the cost of installing electric underfloor heating, and asked installers across the UK to tell us what can affect the price.
 You can find out more by going to underfloor heating cost and installation.

-Electric underfloor heating is cheaper to install than a wet system - you can even do it yourself - but it's more expensive to run.
+Electric underfloor heating is cheaper to install than a wet system (and you can even do it yourself) but it's more expensive to run.
 For that reason, many of the installers we spoke to don't recommend this form of underfloor heating for large areas.